smileyspoon/node-svc/README.md

-A simple Node microservice showing use of node-fetch and express and asynch logic.
+A simple Node microservice showing use of node-fetch and express and async logic.
 Calls itself recursively.
+Includes a variety of provisioning and configuration resources (shell, Terrform, Packer, Ansible, Docker, Kubernetes).
 See https://github.com/dm-academy/dp-course for associated tutorial.